 Undergraduate degree in Psychology and Physiology Cardiff University 1986-1989.
 Final year project supervised by Laurence Harris and Andy Smith.

-Perceptual Psychologist, Research Department, Rediffusion Flight Simulation Ltd, Gatwick UK 1990-1992.
+Perceptual Psychologist, Research Department, Rediffusion Flight Simulation (now Thales Simulation and Training Ltd), Gatwick UK 1990-1992.

 PhD at Birkbeck college, University of London 1992-1996 Researching the cognitive and neural systems involved in the control of human eye movements and visual attention supervised by Hermann Muller.